 No. Cold-chain, authenticity, and legal-risk problems make that a bad shortcut.

-If you are choosing between Wegovy and Zepbound in the US, the cleanest version of the decision is still this: write down your target loss, your most important comorbidity, your worst-case monthly budget, and the side effect you least want to live with.
-Those four answers usually tell you more than any headline percentage.
+So if you're choosing between Wegovy and Zepbound in the US, here's the cleanest version of the decision.
+Write down four things: your target loss, the comorbidity that matters most, your worst-case monthly budget, and the side effect you least want to live with.
+Those four answers will steer you better than any headline percentage ever could.
+And it's a four-line note in your phone, not a research paper.